 The Signing Official must submit a signed letter requesting NIH approval for acting PD to NIGMS and must include a current biographical sketch for the nominee.
 The letter should describe plans for the conduct of the program during the original PD's absence and indicate that the acting PD will have signature authority on trainee forms.
 NIGMS will review the request and provide a written decision to the grantee.

 The RISE program is an institutional program with activities open to all students at the institution.
-The program should not deny participation in program-supported activities to anyone based solely on his/her race, color, national origin, disability, religion, gender, and age.

 To receive salary support from the RISE program, students must be U.S. citizens, non-citizen national or permanent residents and must be matriculated full-time in baccalaureate or graduate degree programs in biomedical science fields at the applicant institution.
 (A non-citizen national is a person who, although not a citizen of the U.S., owes permanent allegiance to the U.S. This is generally a person born in a land that is not a state, but that is under U.S. sovereignty, jurisdiction, or administration—for example, America Samoa.)
 An individual lawfully admitted for permanent residence must possess an alien registration receipt card (I-551) prior to appointment on the grant.
 Individuals on temporary visas, those seeking asylum or refugees are not eligible for support from the RISE program.

 RISE program undergraduates at the B.S/B.A level and the graduate M.S. level are expected to complete their degrees and matriculate into Ph.D. programs within 3 years of graduation.
 RISE program Ph.D. students are expected to complete their terminal degrees in biomedical research fields and advance to careers in the biomedical research workforce.